 Now before you go and search online Customs Broker Australia or Customs Clearance Broker Services, know what a customs broker is and what they can do for you.

-A Customs Broker is an individual or entity, who holds a customs broker’s licence granted in accordance with Part XI of the Customs Act 1901 (the Act).
+A Customs Broker is an individual or entity, who holds a customs broker’s license granted in accordance with Part XI of the Customs Act 1901 (the Act).
 You can appoint a customs broker to act on behalf of yourself as a importer / owner of the goods, importing into Australia.
 The customs broker will then can prepare, check and lodge all paperwork necessary to customs, ensuring that shipments meet all applicable laws to facilitate the import and export of goods.
 They classify and determine duties and taxes payable and process payments on behalf of client to customs.

 Now, I’m not saying that all customs brokers are great.
 Sure, some with many years of experience can and will comply with all customs regulations.
 Do the right checks of your documentations, ensuring you have the write paperwork for your imported goods.
 They will go ahead and ensure that your goods also meet all quarantine requirements.
 When classifying goods they can save you duty or ensure you pay the correct amount of duty where required.
 Remember, Customs Broker Australia and Abroad, there’s a big difference.

 There are also some new broker’s who may not have a very wide understanding on how to go about certain matters.
 Such as the correct duty applicable or if its duty free, are any tariff concessions applicable or if any free trade certificates apply.
 This is very important to avoid any further fines / infringement notices from customs.